This Week's Calendar

 Hopes and prayers

-Since news of Mount Calvary’s decision broke, I have received prayers and messages of good wishes from Catholics around the world.
-This response has been truly humbling, and I am deeply grateful for it.
+Since news of Mount Calvary’s decision broke, we have received prayers and messages of good wishes from Catholics around the world.
+This response has been truly humbling, and we are deeply grateful for it.
 We know that we are making history, and we are confident that God is leading us into a glorious future in full communion with the Successor to Peter.